| Audience | Data teams, platform admins, FinOps |

 | Prerequisites | A Databricks, Snowflake, or BigQuery source connected to Hightouch |

 Query tags help you trace Hightouch-initiated queries in your warehouse's query history.
-Use them to attribute compute costs to specific syncs or audiences, debug slow queries, and monitor query patterns across your workspace.
+Use them to attribute compute usage to specific syncs or audiences, debug slow queries, and monitor query patterns across your workspace.

 What you'll learn